B.C.’s corrupt Office of the

 their immunity and acted accordingly.

 If B.C.’s cop establishment learned anything from the Morrison inquiry, it was to screen OPCC job applicants for potential whistleblowers.
 Under Morrison’s successor, corrupt lawyer Dirk Ryneveld and his equally corrupt ex-cop deputy Bruce M. Brown, the agency simply rubber-stamped cop-on-cop investigations that consistently found police 100% right and complainants or victims 100% wrong.
 The agency took on a really smug attitude, carelessly skimming written complaints before writing almost unbelievably sloppy and biased decisions.
 Brown retired on a cop/OPCC double pension.
-Ryneveld augmented his pension with lucrative work for police clients.
+Ryneveld augmented his OPCC pension with lucrative legal services for police clients.

 Bias, dishonesty and outright bigotry became even more outrageous under police complaint commissioner Stan Lowe and his ex-cop deputy, Rollie Woods.